bishopb/clitest/README.md

-    ✓ Should produce valid TAP subtest output for multiple suites ✓ Should produce verbose output with --verbose flag ✓ Should show usage error for mutually exclusive flags --verbose and --quiet ✓ Should list tests with --list-tests flag and not run them
+    ✓ Should produce valid TAP subtest output for multiple suites ✓ Should produce verbose output with --verbose flag ✓ Should show usage error for mutually exclusive flags --verbose and --quiet ✓ Should list tests with --list-cases flag and not run them

   20 tests run, 20 passing, 0 failing
 ```